BlueCross BlueShield of Tennessee Medical Policy Manual

 DESCRIPTION

 Hemodialysis is a therapy that filters waste, removes extra fluid and balances electrolytes in individuals with end-stage renal disease.
-Hemodialysis can be performed in various settings, including home, outpatient or hospital.
+Hemodialysis can be performed in various settings, including home, outpatient, or hospital.
 Conventional hemodialysis in a dialysis center is performed three times per week for approximately four hours.
 In the home setting, dialysis may be performed more frequently or for extended time periods.
 Before transitioning from the outpatient dialysis clinic to the home setting, individuals must be assessed and determined to be suitable candidates.
 They will receive intensive training, along with a care partner, that includes maintenance of equipment, placing needles into the vascular access, infection prevention, and responding to alarms.
 They will also be trained on vital signs, record keeping, ordering supplies and proper disposal of used supplies.

 POLICY